Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ``express``: The terminator has gene expression or not.

-``diff_coverage``: The best library which can detect the terminator.
+``diff_coverage``: The library which can detect the terminator with highest coverage.
 The numbers in parens are highest coverage and lowest coverage.

-``tables``: the table of terminator which store more details.
+``tables``: the tables of terminator which store more details.

 ``statistics``: statistics files.